TheCaptain989/radarr-striptracks/hotio/HOTIO.md

    2. Start the container.

 5. After the container has fully started, continue with Installation step 3 in the previous [README](../README.md#installation).

+## Requirements
+You must have the **bash** shell available in your host path.
+You *might* attempt editing the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in the 99-striptracks.sh script to get around this, but that is beyond the scope of this document.

+## Known Problems
+On at least *some* Synology hosts that use the ash shell, this script will cause the container to abort and not start.
+If this happens, ***check your container logs*** for hints as to what may be wrong.